Skip to Content

 • Water bottle- It just takes up valuable space.
 You can’t drink the tap water in most places anyway.
 It’s easier to just refill plastic disposable water bottles if you have the opportunity.

 • Playing cards or games- Someone always has a deck of cards or something to play.
+If you need a deck of cards, you can buy one for $1 at your destination.

 • Weapons- Carrying a weapon is illegal in most countries.
 If you attempt to fight off a mugger, you’ll either get yourself killed if you lose or spend the rest of your life in prison if you win.
 It’s a lose-lose situation.
 Leave any weapons at home.
+You don’t need them.

 • Musical instruments- They’re large and heavy.
 Definitely not ultralight.
 They also annoy everyone within earshot unless you’re some kind of musical prodigy.

 • Gifts for locals- For whatever reason, some travelers feel the need to give away small trinkets or candy to local people as a gift.
 This usually ends up doing more harm than good.
+If you do want to give someone a gift, buy it at your destination.

-What are your thoughts on ultralight travel?
+Do you travel ultralight?
 Share your packing tips in the comments below!

 More from Where The Road Forks